joergbuchwald/VTUinterface/README.md

-    PyObject <vtuIO.VTUIO object at 0x7f3f1ac976d0>
+    PyObject <vtuIO.VTUIO object at 0x7f3820fc7dc0>

 The `dim` argument is needed for correct interpolation.
 By defualt `dim=3` is assumed.
-Basic VTU properties, like fieldnames, points and the corresponding as provided by the unstructured grid VTK class:
+Basic VTU properties, like fieldnames, points and corresponding fielddata as provided by the unstructured grid VTK class can be simply accessed as follows:

 ```julia